 \subsection{General VLMs}

-General VLMs such as GPT-4V~\citep{yang2023dawn}, Claude series\footnote{https://www.anthropic.com/news/claude-3-5-sonnet}, Gemini series~\citep{team2024gemini}, Qwen-VL series~\citep{Qwen-VL, wang2024qwen2, bai2025qwen2}, MiniCPM series~\citep{yao2024minicpm}, Intern-VL series~\citep{chen2024internvl, chen2024expanding, zhu2025internvl3}, and Seed-VL series~\citep{guo2025seed1} have demonstrated encouraging results in document parsing and understanding, and do not require training for specific tasks.
-However, general LVLMs focus on visual reasoning performance, e.g., VQA, and their capabilities in perception are not as strong.
-Given this limitation, some studies argue that LVLMs are not well-suited for OCR tasks.
+General VLMs such as GPT series \cite{yang2023dawn}, Gemini series \cite{team2024gemini}, Qwen-VL series \cite{Qwen-VL, wang2024qwen2, bai2025qwen2}, MiniCPM series \cite{yao2024minicpm}, Intern-VL series \cite{chen2024internvl, chen2024expanding, zhu2025internvl3}, and Seed-VL series \cite{guo2025seed1} have demonstrated encouraging results in document parsing and understanding, and do not require training for specific tasks.
+However, general VLMs focus on visual reasoning performance, e.g., Visual Question Answering (VQA), and their capabilities in perception are not as strong.